Real Estate Law in Madison, WI

 Some unscrupulous sellers try to take advantage of buyers by withholding information.
 Ultimately, they may do this to impact the outcome of the transactions and future ownership.
 Proving fraud in a real estate transaction can be an uphill battle.
 It is almost always necessary to work with an experienced Madison real estate lawyer to straighten things out.

 Wisconsin Real Estate Statutes affirm that any contract in Madison signed under fraudulent terms becomes null and void.
 This fraud can occur in a variety of ways, such as the agent selling a property they have no legal authority to sell, or a homeowner neglecting to disclose damage to the property.
-In addition, it is categorized as fraud in Wisconsin for any agent, or seller, to intentionally misrepresent the property in order to persuade you to buy.
+In addition, it is categorized as fraud in Wisconsin for any agent, or seller, to intentionally misrepresent the property to persuade you to buy.

 Contract Breaches

-No Madison, Wisconsin real estate transaction is enforceable without a contract.
-Not all contracts are valid.
 The requirements for what to include in a valid real estate agreement vary from state to state.
 However, documents that are missing certain elements or contain unclear or confusing language and in which one party breaches often result in real estate disputes between sellers and buyers.
 Real estate contracts are enforceable documents.
 You should never enter into a real estate transaction in Madison without a valid mutually beneficial contract.

 Landlord/Tenant

 Disputes often arise when Wisconsin landlords and tenants cannot agree on repairs, rent arrears, and more.
-Madison, WI tenant and landlord laws are very complex and failure to adhere to them can cause either party to violate the rights of the other.
-Not only is a valid rental agreement crucial, so is having good legal counsel.
+Madison, WI tenant and landlord laws are very complex, and failure to adhere to them can cause either party to violate the rights of the other.
+Not only is a valid rental agreement crucial, but so is having good legal counsel.

 The Wisconsin Landlord Tenant Guide instructs all parties in Madison on the rights and responsibilities of both landlords and tenants.
-Tenants maintain their right to privacy, but are expected to conduct themselves with decorum and manners when in common areas.
+Tenants maintain their right to privacy but are expected to conduct themselves with decorum and manners when in common areas.
 Landlords are responsible for keeping common areas clean.
-Also they can collect late fees if a tenant does not pay the rent by the agreed upon date.
+Also, they can collect late fees if a tenant does not pay the rent by the agreed-upon date.
 Both parties are bound by federal and state law, as well as the terms both agreed to in their lease agreement.

 Boundary Lines

-Property line disagreements usually occur when adjoining Madison, WI property owners do not respect property boundaries.
-Sometimes this is due to a valid misunderstanding between neighbors.
 Not all property lines are easy to define and property records are not always accurate or easy to understand.
 Usually, disagreements arise because of fencing, trees, and other boundary line concerns.
 Though some Wisconsin property owners feel they can take matters into their own hands, doing so could cause more problems.
 Court intervention is typically the best way to identify and enforce property lines.

 Ownership